Skip to main content

 <h2 class="heading hide-accessible">Summary</h2>

-Up to 5 PhD projects will be available for October 2026 for UK applicants at the new EPSRC Centre for Doctoral Training (CDT) in UK Semiconductor Industry Future Skills (UK-SIFS) at the University of Leeds.<br /> <br /> The award provides:<br /> <br /> Fees at standard Research Council home rate;<br /> A maintenance grant (&pound;21,805 in session 2026/27 for full time study, part time will be pro rata at 50%).
+The University of Leeds will be offering funded projects for the EPSRC Centre for Doctoral Training (CDT) in UK Semiconductor Industry Future Skills (UK-SIFS) starting in October 2027.
+Further details of these projects will be published on this advert when they are available.<br /> <br /> In 2026 the award provided:<br /> <br /> Fees at standard Research Council home rate;<br /> A maintenance grant (&pound;21,805 in session 2026/27 for full time study, part time will be pro rata at 50%).
 This amount increases per annum in line with the Research Council UK rate;<br /> A TechX UK top up for UK applicants brings stipend annual payments to c. &pound;31,750;<br /> Full time awards provide full fees and maintenance for 4 years (part time awards are pro-rata).<br /> <br />

 <h2 class="heading hide-accessible"Full description</h2>